 Smart Devices and the Future of Early Childhood Education

-Since 2016, more than 40 thousand units of Gululu have been shipped to more than 70 countries including the United States, China, and countries throughout South East Asia and Europe.
+Since 2016, an estimated 40 thousand Gululu bottles have been shipped around the world to more than 70 countries in North American, Asia, and Europe.
 The most loyal users have been with Gululu for over 400 days.
-In a news release issued earlier this week, Bowhead Technology, Gululu’s parent company, noted that it is also in the process of making several new products: “Besides Gululu Go, the company is also researching the AI version of Gululu for the next generation, to enhance the human-machine interface and strengthen the user interaction.
-A non-bottle innovative product that addresses other healthy habits is also underway.”
+In a news release issued earlier this week, Bowhead Technology, Gululu’s parent company is currently engaged in research and development on several new products.

 Notably, Bowhead Technology is listed on Crunchbase as a childcare company, not edtech company, but in many respects, it represents where edtech may be going in the near future.
 As the Internet of Things (IoT) continues to result in a growing number of quotidian objects becoming networked, it seems likely that micro learning will increasingly take place through interactions with objects not apps on tablets and mobile phones.
 There are signs that childhood learning may be especially impacted by the arrival of IoT based devices.
 Beyond the very legitimate concerns that continue to arise about the security of these devices, there appears to be a potentially large and yet still untapped early childhood education market waiting for smart devices that will help to support the health and early education of children.